Gang: History

 some of them known as the Mims, Hectors, Bugles, and Dead Boys.
 These gangs often came into conflict with each other.
 Members dressed "with colored ribbons to distinguish the different factions."
 During the Victorian era, criminals and gangs started to form organizations which would collectively become London's criminal underworld.
-Criminal societies in the underworld started to develop their own ranks and groups which were sometimes called families, and were often made up of lower-classes and operated on pick-pocketry, prostitution, forgery and counterfeiting, commercial burglary and money laundering schemes.
+Criminal societies in the underworld started to develop their own ranks and groups which were sometimes called families, and were often made up of lower-classes and operated on pick-pocketry, prostitution, forgery and counterfeiting, commercial burglary, and money laundering schemes.
 Unique also were the use of slangs and argots used by Victorian criminal societies to distinguish each other, like those propagated by street gangs like the Peaky Blinders.

 In the United States, the history of gangs began on the East Coast in 1783 following the American Revolution.
 Gangs arose further in the United States by the middle of the nineteenth century and were a concern for city leaders from the time they appeared.
 The emergence of the gangs was largely attributed to the vast rural population immigration to the urban areas.
 The first street-gang in the United States, the 40 Thieves, began around the late 1820s in New York City.
 The gangs in Washington D.C. had control of what is now Federal Triangle, in a region then known as Murder Bay.
 Organized crime in the United States first came to prominence in the Old West and historians such as Brian J. Robb and Erin H. Turner traced the first organized crime syndicates to the Coschise Cowboy Gang and the Wild Bunch.
 Prohibition would also cause a new boom in the emergence of gangs; Chicago for example had over 1,000 gangs in the 1920s.

 Outside of the US and the UK, gangs exist in both urban and rural forms, like the French gangs of the Belle Époque like the Apaches and the Bonnot Gang.
-Many criminal organizations like the Italian Cosa Nostra, Japanese Yakuza, Russian Bratva, and Chinese Triads, have existed for centuries.
+Many criminal organizations, such as the Italian Cosa Nostra, Japanese yakuza, Russian Bratva, and Chinese triads, have existed for centuries.